In America, we honor our servicemen by grilling hunks, skewers and slabs of meat on an open flame and then cracking open a tall, cold one.

 Or something like that.

 In last week's Intestinal Fortitude post, I wrote about how I don't get to do beef much any longer - the comments of that post got me to thinking about moral choices when it comes to food.
 I am still twisting my brain around that and will have a follow-up post at some point.
 But not today.
-Instead, this week, I thought it would be fun to share three of my favorite kabob recipes.
+Instead, this week, I thought it would be fun to share two of my favorite kabob recipes.
 These recipes are from an auntie long, long ago.
-Also, all of these are awesome served with the cumin-based raita recipe I've included at the end.
+Also, all of these are awesome served with the cumin-based raita recipe I've included at the end -- I've been making the raita for so long that at this point, I have no idea to whom I should credit!

 Man, I really miss beef, sometimes.